somefunAgba/NLSIG-COVID19Lab/README.md

 - Statistics and Machine Learning Toolbox

 **MATLAB Release Compatibility**
-- Created with R2020a
-- Compatible with R2019b and later releases
+- Compatible with R2020a and later releases

 **External Dependencies**
 - None

-### MATLAB App
+### Getting Started

+#### MATLAB App: Installation
 Provided is a MATLAB App to allow for easy use.

+1. In the *applet folder*, double-click or right-click on the App Installer: *NLSIG-COVID19Lab.mlappinstall*

+2. A confirmation dialog **Install into My Apps** pops up.
+Select *Install*

+3. The App is then Installed, and can be accessed from the **MY APPS** section in the **APPS tab** on MATLAB's top panel or toolstrip.
+**Hover** on the NLSIG-COVID19Lab App icon to see the **App details** and **install location**.

+The default install location is in the Add-Ons location and is specific to the platform.
+This can be viewed from the Home tab's Environment section, click **Preferences > MATLAB > Add-Ons**.

+The install location then can be somewhere like this:

+Windows - C:\Users\username\Documents\MATLAB\Add-Ons\Apps\NLSIGCOVID19Lab

+Linux - ~/MATLAB/Add-Ons/Apps/NLSIGCOVID19Lab.

+Mac - ~/Library/Application Support/MathWorks/MATLAB/Add-Ons/Apps/NLSIGCOVID19Lab

+#### MATLAB App: Using

+Click the NLSIG-COVID19Lab App icon to start the App.

 See the screenshots below

 To **Start Modelling**: Click ![model](osspaper/play_24.png)